AnasBinAzim/Pladytron/README.md

 ### **Steering Systems**

-Our robot initially used the **Ackermann Steering System**, known for its efficiency in real-world vehicles.
-However, we later transitioned to the **LEGO Steering System** to simplify the design and improve modularity while maintaining effective steering control.

----

-#### **What is Ackermann Steering System?**

-The **Ackermann Steering System** ensures that the wheels of a vehicle turn at different angles during a corner.
-The inner wheels turn more sharply than the outer wheels, reducing tire slippage and allowing smooth, efficient turning.

-##### **How Ackermann Steering Works**
-- The front wheels are connected via a set of steering arms.
-- These arms are angled so that their lines meet at the center of the turn’s radius, ensuring concentric paths for all wheels.

-##### **Advantages of Ackermann Steering**
-1. **Efficient Turning**: Minimizes tire slippage.
-2. **Energy Savings**: Reduces power loss caused by wheel drag.
-3. **Realistic Simulation**: Mirrors real-world vehicle steering.
+The robot was first designed with an Ackermann Steering System, which is widely recognized for its efficiency in full-scale vehicles where smooth and realistic cornering is important.
+This system was chosen because it closely replicates how cars steer, making it ideal for projects that aim to simulate real-world vehicle dynamics.
+However, as the design of the robot progressed, the steering system was later replaced with a LEGO-based steering mechanism.
+The change was made to simplify construction, reduce complexity, and improve modularity, all while maintaining effective and reliable steering control.
+The LEGO steering setup makes it easier to experiment, repair, and scale the design without sacrificing too much performance, which is an important advantage in prototyping and educational robotics.

+The Ackermann Steering System itself is a clever mechanical arrangement that ensures each wheel follows a natural path while the vehicle turns.
+In any cornering situation, the inner wheels of a vehicle must rotate at a sharper angle than the outer wheels because they travel along a smaller radius.
+Without this adjustment, wheels would slip or drag, leading to wasted energy and uneven motion.
+The Ackermann geometry solves this by connecting the front wheels through steering arms angled in such a way that the imaginary extension of these arms intersects at the center of the turn’s radius.
+This alignment ensures that all wheels follow concentric paths, allowing the vehicle to turn smoothly and efficiently without excessive tire wear or unnecessary power loss.

+In practice, the Ackermann system has several clear advantages for robotic applications.
+It minimizes slippage between the wheels and the ground, which results in more efficient turning and better energy conservation.
+The reduction of wheel drag also means that the motors driving the vehicle consume less power during maneuvers, which is especially valuable in battery-powered robots where energy efficiency extends operating time.
+Another key benefit is that it provides a highly realistic simulation of how cars steer, making it particularly useful for robotics projects that aim to mimic real-world automotive systems or serve as educational platforms to demonstrate fundamental vehicle dynamics.
+Although our project ultimately transitioned to a LEGO-based steering approach for modularity and ease of construction, the principles and advantages of Ackermann steering remain highly relevant for anyone interested in understanding efficient and practical steering systems in robotics and beyond.

 ---
 ---